acrylian/scriptless-socialsharing/README.md

 ##Usage:

 - Place the file `scriptless-socialsharing.php` and folder of the same name within `/plugins`
-- Enable the plugin
+- Enable the plugin and set plugin options as needed
-- Place `<?php printScriptlessSocialSharingButtons(); ?>` on your theme files where you wish the buttons to appear.
+- Place `<?php scriptlessSocialSharing::printButtons(); ?>` on your theme files where you wish the buttons to appear.